SushmitaSingh96/made-project/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-What are the types of climate-induced disasters that impact Germany and as a consequence what is the economic loss?
+What are the types of climate-induced disasters that impact Germany and as a consequence, what is the economic loss?

 ## Description